-The following table lists the default value for each database option in the master database and whether the option can be modified.
+The following table lists the default value for each database option in the master database for SQL Server and Azure SQL Database Managed Instance and whether the option can be modified.
 To view the current settings for these options, use the sys.databases catalog view.

 |Database option||Default value||Can be modified|

 |Database Availability Options||ONLINE